 The temporarily angry customer

-Many organizations are questioning what to do with negative feedback.
-You would prefer to delete them from all public channels, yet this isn’t always the best solution.
-A negative message gives you the opportunity as an organization to show that you take criticism seriously,,and do something about the situation.
-An exception can be made when the message contains swearwords or other unacceptable language.
-Make sure to emphasise that such messages will be deleted, and also why, thereby preventing further criticism.
+Many organisations run into the question of what to do with negative messages.
+You would probably prefer to remove them from your public channels, but this isn’t always the best solution.
+A negative message gives you the opportunity as an organisation to openly show that you take criticism seriously and that you do something about it.
+An exception can be made when a customer uses bad words, or other language that cannot be used.
+If this is the case, clearly indicate that the message will be deleted and for what reason, in order to prevent new or even more criticism.

 Online customer service has only one goal: to help the customer

 As a webcare worker, you have only one goal: to help the customer, in the right way.
 It’s important that you put the interests of the customer first.
 The customer comes to you through a public platform, but handling a complaint or question and helping a customer well and carefully should always be the way to go about things, over being funny.
 Many times you can just feel how far you can go with jokes, or being humorous, but there are also plenty of examples of when things go wrong.
 Not only the funny examples, but also the bad examples of reactions we see on platforms such as The Best Social Media.
 As Antina van der Veen wrote in an article about webcare: